Accelerating Business Growth by Reducing Liquid

-As we are dependent on them, we carry and use them daily, increasing exposure to the risk of accidents.
+As we depend on them, we carry and use them daily, increasing exposure to the risk of accidents.
 One of the most damaging types of accident is with liquids, as they may result in tremendous costs if the device becomes irreparable.
-For manufacturers, the impact of liquid damage is not just measured by the direct costs associated with the device (repair or replacement), but also by other indirect costs, such as revenue loss from customers not being able to use the device.
-Therefore, reducing liquid damage should be a strategic decision to drive business growth, as the benefits in terms of customer retention, customer satisfaction, and cost prevention, are enormous.
+For manufacturers, the impact of liquid damage is not just measured by the direct costs associated with the device (repair or replacement) but also by other indirect costs, such as revenue loss from customers not being able to use the device.
+Therefore, reducing liquid damage should be a strategic decision to drive business growth, as the benefits of customer retention, customer satisfaction, and cost prevention are enormous.

 Report highlights include:

 - Today, 78% of smartphone owners consider liquid protection to be essential against accidents